LiveNL/simple-gh-pages-theme/README.md

 list_post:  false (if true: it shown in list on home/posts page)
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/lvenl/simple-gh-pages-theme.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.